EddOliver/AggroFox/IBM cloud AggroFox/downloadsomeflows.md

 <img src="https://preview.ibb.co/iRyLG8/dashboard1.jpg">

 4.- Repeat the same process with the openweathermap node typing "openweathermap".
-These are the nodes you will be using.
+Also search for "Particle" and get the "node-red-contrib-particle" flows.
+These are the nodes you will be using coming forward.